What is shock?

-- neurogenic or spinal shock are special in that direct treatment may not be possible.
+- Neurogenic or spinal shock is special in that direct treatment may not be possible.
 The patient will be closely monitored to ensure the level of shock is stabilising and other body systems are not adversely affected.

 - Monitoring of the heart rate, blood pressure, oxygen saturation and temperature.
 This will be seen on a bedside monitor.

 - An arterial line may be inserted to monitor blood pressure and to take blood samples.